CW-complexes and minimal Hilbert vector of graded Artinian Gorenstein algebras: Introduction

+which can be interpreted as the \emph{Hilbert function} restricted to ${\cAG_{st,\K}(n+\tau(n,d-1),d)}$, has minimal values on any irreducible component of $U^{(n+\tau(n,d-1),d)}_{st}$ (lemma \ref{lem5.4}); where one considers the order relation $\preceq$ on the codomain of course.

-Thus, using the previous function $h$, I prove that the second entry of the Hilbert vector of SGAG $\K$-algebras is minimal on the minimal dimensional irreducible components of $U^{(n,d)}_{st}$ (see Remark \ref{rem5.1}).
+Thus, using the previous function $h$, I prove that the entries of the Hilbert vector of SGAG $\K$-algebras is minimal on the minimal dimensional irreducible components of $U^{(n+\tau(n,d-1),d)}_{st}$ which correspond to full Perazzo polynomials.
 All this, under the opportune hypothesis, allows me to achieve the main result of this paper.